meows/racket/docs/sequence-linear-1.md

  * `3, 5, 7, 9, ..., 23`

 First we need to determine how many terms are in the sequence.
-We use the
-function:

  0. `f(n) ↦ an + b`
  1. `f(n) ↦ 2n + 3 = 23`